Julie B. Johnson, Phddance artistEducator

 I am Founding Artistic Director of Moving Our Stories, LLC, using participatory dance and embodied memory mapping to amplify the lived experiences, histories, and bodily knowledge of Black women (and all who identify as such) as a strategy towards building collective collective liberation and restoration for all.

-I am proud to serve on faculty at Spelman College in the Department of Dance Performance & Choreography and honored to serve as Department Chair.
+I am proud to be a faculty member at Spelman College in the Department of Dance Performance & Choreography and honored to serve as Department Chair.
 I am also affiliated faculty of the African Diaspora & the World program.
-I curate the dance department's lecture series, bringing audiences and artists together to dissect unique creative practices, scholarship, and leading strategies in the field of dance.
-I am a co-founding editor of The Dancer-Citizen -- an online, open-access, peer-reviewed dance journal exploring the work of socially engaged artists.
+I serve as a co-founder/consulting editor of The Dancer-Citizen -- an online, open-access, peer-reviewed dance journal exploring the work of socially engaged artists.

-I earned a PhD in Dance at Temple University's Boyer College of Music and Dance, researching meanings and experiences of ‘community’ in a West African Dance class in Philadelphia.
+I earned a PhD in Dance Studies at Temple University's Boyer College of Music and Dance, researching meanings and experiences of ‘community’ in Philadelphia-based West African Dance classes.